 - 12. In the event that contamination is found at any time when carrying out the approved development that was not previously identified it must be reported in writing immediately to the Local Planning Authority.
 An investigation and risk assessment must be undertaken and where remediation is necessary a remediation scheme must be prepared which is subject to the approval in writing of the Local Planning Authority.
-Following completion of remediation measures identified in the approval in writing of the Approval Planning Authority. - 13.
+Following completion of remediation measures identified in the approved remediation scheme a verification report must be prepared, which is subject to the approval in writing of the Local Planning Authority. - 13.
 Prior to the commencement of any part of the site hereby approved, the Planning Authority shall have received and approved in writing a report giving detail on: - a) The amount of construction, demolition and excavation waste in tonnes; - b) Identify targets for the re-use, recycling and recovery for each waste type from during construction, demolition and excavation;